sofaque/ml_course/1_containerization/README.md

 > docker-compose up
 5. Open your browser and go to:
 > http://localhost:8888
-6. To stop the container, from folder with first task run:
+6. To stop the container, in terminal where container is running press Ctrl+C then enter:
 > docker-compose down